sednabcn/LLM-HypatiaX-Colab/README.md

-# LLM_Hypatiax_Colab
+# LLM-HypatiaX-Colab
-Run the tests and scripts using GiTHub Actions
+Run the tests and scripts using GitHub Actions